AshridgeTechnologies/elemento/stories/Initial documentation.md

   - Content tree at top with two levels of headings
   - Current item at bottom
   - Can click in content tree to scroll help panel
-- Scroll help panel selects item in content tree
+- Help panel can select item in content tree
   - Content tree and help area each scroll independently
   - Help area and panels within it can be resized independently